In rural Cambodia, backyard fish farms answer food insecurity

 - Cambodia is ranked among the top 10 countries facing the highest risk for climate change impacts.

-- Approximately US $10.8 million has been committed for implementation of the CCCA Programme by 2015.
+- Approximately US $10.8 million has been committed for implementation of the Cambodia Climate Change Alliance (CCCA) through 2015.

-- 20 grants have been provided to various line ministries, local government and civil society organisations working to build community resilience in tackling climate change.
+- 20 grants have been provided to various line ministries, local government and civil society organizations working to build community resilience in tackling climate change.

 “More and more I was able to make little catch.
 There were days when I couldn’t catch any fish at all,” he says.

-The 73-year-old man used to earn a living from repairing motorcycles and part of his responsibility as a breadwinner was to catch fish, the main source of protein for Cambodians.
+The 73-year-old used to earn a living from repairing motorcycles, and part of his responsibility as a breadwinner was to catch fish, the main source of protein for Cambodians.

 “My fear is that there may not be many fish left in the river to catch in the future,” he says.